 Redistricting is different than most issues that come up in County government.
 Instead of being limited to saying you support or oppose a County-prepared ordinance or resolution, you can draw a map yourself!
-Check back here soon for ways to get involved by drawing a map.

-Coming soon will be public mapping tools to assist the public in drawing maps.
 There are different tools for different purposes, and different tools for different levels of technical skill and interest.

-- Paper-only maps
+1. Paper-only maps

 - Public Participation Kit – Paper Map w/ Population Count (in English or Spanish)

-- Paper maps with a Microsoft Excel spreadsheet to calculate population totals
+2. Paper maps with a Microsoft Excel spreadsheet to calculate population totals

 - Public Participation Kit – Paper Map w/ Population ID#s (in English or Spanish)